jvican/jvican.github.io/content/post/from-45s-to-1s.md

 These are normal dependencies of any library that uses Shapeless to guide type derivation.

-The most common inefficiency in this kind of program is repeated materialization of implicit instances via macros.
-It usually happens in any library that uses automatic type derivation.
-So if you're using Shapeless for anything (and do check your classpath, you never know), there is some hope you can make some cuts in your compile times.
+The most common inefficiency in automatic type derivation is repeated materialization of implicit instances via macros.
+If you're using Shapeless for anything (and do check your classpath, you never know), there is some hope you can make some cuts in your compile times.

 {{< figure src="/data/bloop-profile-1.svg" title="Flamegraph after cached implicits" >}}
 {{< figure src="/data/bloop-profile-2.svg" title="Final flamegraph" >}}